Chinese Buffet of Fat

 Click here to add your own comments

-Simply click here to return to What's The World's Worst Restaurant?
+Return to What's The World's Worst Restaurant?.